mieweb/herbie/README.md

 5. Browse to the `chrome_extension` folder in the project.

 Voila!
 Now a Herbie robot button should exist on the toolbar.
 It will inject Herbie into the background of the current tab of any webpage.

+## Simulating User Interactions

+Instead of using the jQuery Simulate Extended plug-in (a.k.a. jquery-simulate-ext) for simulating complex user interactions based on the [jQuery.simulate()](https://github.com/jquery/jquery-simulate) plug-in, we have used `mie-simulijs`, which was developed in MIE.
+It's a package that simulates events on the page.
+Here is the npm package: [mie-simulijs](https://www.npmjs.com/package/mie-simulijs).

+We made this change because the jQuery Simulate package was not being maintained, and some events like mouseover and mouseenter were not working as expected.
+To overcome this, we had to build our own package.
+Feel free to check out the package.

 ## Initial Herbie